doofinder/php-doofinder/src/Management/README_MANAGEMENT.md

  - [StatsTopSearchesResultResults](PhpClient/docs/Model/StatsTopSearchesResultResults.md)

 ## Changes in code generated by Swagger codegen
+### OneOf model references
 We edit some models that includes reference to OneOfNameOfModel models.
 Swagger generated a wrong route to this models so it results into a 404 error.

+References like `OneOfDataSourceOptions` had to be set as `\DoofinderManagement\Model\OneOfDataSourceOptions`.

+### OneOf model references
+We change return type of methods that must return an array of objects.
+Now, the return type of those methods is `'object'`.

 ## Documentation For Authorization